jonigep/TensorFlow/README.md

-# Cosas nuevas en TensorFlow 2.x
+# Que cosas nuevas hay en TensorFlow 2.x

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: